bat/bat/INSTALL.md

 permanently available, add the above commands to your `.bashrc` or `.tcshrc`.

 Note that `bat-config` needs to be on the `PATH` to compile the programs that ship with BAT in the `examples/` subdirectory.

+The variable `CPATH` is required if you work with ROOT macros that use BAT (both for ROOT 5 and 6)

 Including BAT in your project
 -----------------------------